 For this example, we have run a search on everyone that is a donor that lives in Minnesota and has an email address.
 We want to map these to see where the best location would be to hold our annual Gala.

 You now have your map!

-Your current member selection is mapped, up to 2000 markers per map.
-Marker size and color are determined by the member's importance to the organization: Larger markers are for more engaged members (Donors, Activists, Meeting attendees).
+Your current contact selection is mapped, up to 2000 markers per map.
+Marker size and color are determined by the contact's importance to the organization: Larger markers are for more engaged contacts (Donors, Activists, Meeting attendees).